Wondering about the world of pearl jewelry?

 Real pearls are going to be colder and heavier than fake pearls.
 But don't use these as surefire ways to tell.
 It's always important to try multiple tests as not all are 100% accurate.

 If you're on the hunt for pearl jewelry, I recommend you check out a few different places.
 I love Blue Nile's pearl jewelry collection.
 They carry cultured freshwater and saltwater pearls, like this gorgeous Tahitian pearl bracelet.
 I love the different tones of blue and gray Tahitian pearls in this piece.

 Pearls are the gemstone of the sea and can be a stunning staple to your jewelry collection.
-Whether you're partial to price of cultured freshwater pearls compared to cultured saltwater pearls, we've found the best places to buy pearls online regardless of the type you're after.
+Whether you're partial to the price of cultured freshwater pearls compared to cultured saltwater pearls, we've found the best places to buy pearls online regardless of the type you're after.